kpassapk/blog/content/posts/literate2.md

 extension for VS Code.
 We started taking a "literate" approach to exploring APIs, where our interactions are recorded in a text file with a simple format which can be shared with colleagues and is readable without any special tools.
-In this article, we will look at some tools for Emacs that achieve this and more.
+In this article, we will look at some Emacs features that achieve this and more.

 ## Org-mode